Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Introduction

-We organize the paper as follows.
-Section \ref{sec:prel} defines the objects we are working on: first games of incomplete information and then various classes of correlations.
-Section \ref{sec:equilibria} uses these concepts to define the classes of equilibria we study.
-In Section \ref{sec:examples} we discuss some meaningful examples where belief-invariance helps reaching a better social outcome.
-In Section~\ref{sec:app}, we will discuss some practical applications of our new definitions.
-No quantum physics is involved in the sections above; only in Section \ref{sec:quantum} we broaden the discussion to include the quantum case, and we will present it in a way that makes it fit into the framework we have developed up to that point.
+\paragraph{Organization of the paper.} In Section \ref{sec:prel} we define the objects we are working on: first games of incomplete information and then various classes of correlations.
+In Section \ref{sec:equilibria} we introduce our framework.
+We redefine within this framework the classes of communication, correlated, and belief-invariance equilibria.
+In Section \ref{sec:examples}, we discuss how the different kinds of equilibria affect the social welfare, and we show that in some cases belief-invariant equilibria reach a better social outcome.
+No quantum physics is involved in the sections above; only in Section \ref{sec:quantum} we broaden the discussion to include the quantum case, and we present it in a way that makes it fit into the framework we have developed up to that point.
 Finally, we will discuss some open problems in the conclusions section.
+Even if our motivations in this work are principally theoretical and conceptual, we are convinced that the concepts discussed in this paper can also have practical relevance: indeed, in Appendix~\ref{sec:app}, we will discuss some possible applications.